 Also serving in politics during the same era was John Hanson, my husband’s 6th great-grandfather.
 John Hanson was a merchant, whose career in politics began in 1750, when he was appointed sheriff of Charles County, Maryland.
 In 1757, Hanson was elected to represent Charles County in the Maryland General Assembly, serving in that capacity for 12 years.
 Hanson was a leading opponent of the 1765 Stamp Act, chairing the committee that drafted the instructions for Maryland’s delegates to the Stamp Act Congress.
 In 1769, in protest of the Townshend Acts, Hanson was one of the signers of a non-importation resolution that boycotted British imports until the acts were repealed.

 In 1769, Hanson resigned from the Maryland General Assembly, sold his land in Charles County, and moved to Frederick County.
 In Frederick County, he held the offices of deputy surveyor, sheriff, and county treasurer.
 In 1774, Hanson chaired a town meeting that passed a resolution opposing the Boston Port Act.
 In 1775, he was a delegate to the Maryland Convention.
-On July 26, 1775, he, along with other delegates, signed the Association of Freemen, which expressed hope for reconciliation with Great Britain but also called for military resistance to enforcement of the Coercive Acts.
+On July 26, 1775, he, along with other delegates, signed the Association of Freemen, which expressed hope for reconciliation with Great Britain but also called for military resistance to the enforcement of the Coercive Acts.

 With hostilities underway, Hanson chaired the Frederick County committee of observation, part of the Patriot organization that assumed control of local governance.
 Responsible for recruiting and arming soldiers, Hanson proved to be an excellent organizer; Frederick County sent the first southern troops to join the Continental Army.